Summary of documents and tools available for ALMA

 The simulation of ALMA observations depends on the actual array configurations.
-As outlined in the ALMA capabilities in Cycle 2 and, in more detail, the ALMA Technical Handbook, there are 7 different configurations representing the 12-m array during Cycle 2 and two configurations representing the 7-m array.
+As outlined in Appendix A of the ALMA Proposers Guide and, in more detail, the ALMA Technical Handbook, there are 7 different configurations representing the 12-m array during Cycle 2 and two configurations representing the 7-m array.
 These 7+2 configurations are included in the Cycle 2 tar file below and can be used together with the CASA Simulator to produce representative models of ALMA Cycle 2 observations.
 The same files are also included in the web based simulation done with the ALMA Observation Tool (OST).

 Atmospheric Transmission at Chajnantor

 This tool allows the user to model the atmospheric transmission as a function of frequency and amount of precipitable water vapor.
 The output is a plot of the transmission fraction.
 Up to six different amounts of water content can be selected.